What examiners look for

 The corrections to your thesis should be incorporated in the body of the text.
 If you need more time to finish the corrections, you can apply for an extension by completing an Application for an Extension to Submit Revisions.

 - Minor amendments are required if the examiners recommend that you be awarded your degree subject to making specified minor corrections and/or additions to the Chair of Examiner's satisfaction.
-You are usually given one month to complete minor amendments.
+You are usually given six weeks to complete minor amendments.

 - Revisions entail revising sections of your thesis to the satisfaction of the examiners.
 In some cases, the examiners may delegate this task to the Chair of Examiners.
 You are usually given two months to complete revisions.
 Examiners are asked to make their final decision on revisions within three weeks of receipt.